 - Tender lumps.
 These are common in the treated veins and persist for the first few months.
 The lumps represent hardened or sclerosed veins – the precise intention of sclerotherapy.
 They will gradually reduce in size and eventually disappear.
-Sometimes, these lumps may contain trapped blood which is blood that has remained trapped within the hardened vein during the treatment.
-Trapped blood can be gently drained by tiny pin pricks several weeks or months after the procedure.
+Sometimes these lumps may contain trapped blood that has remained within the hardened vein during the treatment.
+Trapped blood can be gently drained by tiny pinpricks several weeks or months after the procedure.

 - Matting.
 This consists of networks of fine dilated capillaries near the injection sites.
 It appears shortly after treatment in approximately 10% of patients.
 Most resolve spontaneously.
-If there is Persistent Matting, there may be a vein that has not closed during the treatment.
-Meticulous ultrasound examination is extremely important right from the get to, to avoid areas of persistent matting.
+If there is persistent matting, there may be a vein that has not closed during the vein treatment.
+Meticulous ultrasound examination is extremely important from the beginning to avoid areas of persistent matting.

 Complications can occur even with the best possible technique and attention to detail.

 - Deep vein thrombosis (DVT).
-Clots are a recognized complication of many procedures but are very rare with direct vision sclerotherapy if the protocol of compression and regular daily walking is followed.
+Clots are a recognized complication of many procedures but are rare with sclerotherapy if the protocol of compression and regular daily walking is followed.
 It is optional to stop hormone preparations (oral contraceptive or HRT) as they may increase the risk of DVT.

 - Allergic reaction.
-This is rare but may present immediately as an anaphylactic reaction with generalised rash, constriction in the throat or difficulty with breathing.
+This is rare but may present immediately as an anaphylactic reaction with generalised rash, constriction in the throat, or difficulty with breathing.
 This is immediately treated by injecting cortisone or adrenaline.
-Allergy may cause a skin rash after treatment requiring antihistamines.
+The allergy may cause a skin rash after treatment requiring antihistamines.
 Allergy is slightly more common in asthmatics.
 Patients must stay in the building for 10 minutes after any form of treatment to ensure that no allergic reactions occur.

 - Skin ulceration.
-Skin Ulceration otherwise referred to as a treatment ulcer, is extremely uncommon.
+Skin ulceration otherwise referred to as a treatment ulcer, is extremely uncommon.
 It occurs mainly because of an abnormal connection between small spider veins and arteries.
-Most injection ulcers are small and will heal without any scarring, particularly if they are recognized early and dressed judiciously with a Duoderm dressing.
-Very rarely do they heal up and leave a tiny pale scar.
+In our experience, most injection ulcers are small and will heal without scarring, particularly if they are recognised early and dressed judiciously with a Duoderm dressing.

 Medicare Rebate & Costs